intuition-dev/intuDesignWork/README.md

 # FE FWs

-Selected FE(Front End) frameworks(FW) with Sass/LESS you can make, ex: w/ Prepros.io
+Selected SCSS theme frameworks with Sass/LESS you can make, ex: w/ Prepros.io

 SemanticUI and 'UI Kit' are eliminated due to size.